-With all the mince pies, boxes of chocolate and pigs-in-blankets about, the Christmas season isn’t always so nice to our waistlines.
-So we’ve teamed up with Bridget-Clare O’Keeffe, founder of Sapphire Pink and Bridal Beauty Insider, to bring you 10 top ways to keep fit during the festivities…
+With all the mince pies, boxes of chocolate and pigs-in-blankets about, Christmas isn’t always so kind on our waistlines.
+So we’ve pulled together our 10 top tips for keeping fit over the festive season.

-If you set yourself a goal, for example, still being able to fit into your favourite LBD by the end of the festive season (without the aid of a whale bone corset) you will be more likely to reign yourself in.
+If you set yourself a goal, for example, still being able to fit into your favourite LBD by the end of the festive season (without the aid of a whalebone corset) you will be more likely to reign yourself in.
 Try it on once a week to see how you’re going.
 This is far better than weighing yourself as your actual mass has very little to do with what shape you’re in.
-Signing up for a half marathon or 5 mile Race for Life taking place in the New Year is another way to keep on your toes.
+Also, signing up for a half marathon or 5 mile Race for Life taking place in the New Year is another way to keep on your toes.

 Walk it off

 This time of year is notorious for lovely long meals with many courses and a glass or two of wine or bubbles.
 If after every one of these you take yourself off for a brisk 30-40 minute walk, you’ll aid the digestive process and stop yourself from wanting a snooze.
-Just after a big meal, your blood will concentrate around your digestive area which can make you feel sleepy but by keeping it pumping around your body, you will speed up the metabolic process.
+Also, after a big meal, your blood will concentrate on your digestive area which can make you feel sleepy.
+By keeping it pumping around your body, you will speed up the metabolic process.

 While there is probably a long list of things that you would rather be doing, make sure you set aside 15 minutes twice a day to do short, sharp bursts of exercise.
 Studies show that the intensity of your workout is far more important than the time spent doing it.
-There are numerous apps that will give you workout ideas to do in 15 minutes or less.
+There are also numerous apps that will give you a workout in 15 minutes or less.

 One easy way to keep your nutritional intake in line is to make everything for yourself.
-While this might be a very labour intensive thing to do, the reward is far greater than you will ever know.
-The secret ingredients in many ‘ready made’ meals are far more healthy and don’t help your cause for a fitter you.
+While this might be a very labour intensive thing to do, the reward is far greater.

 Pop your ice skates on and get moving.
 You’ll get an excellent workout without feeling like you’re over-exerting yourself.
 Your legs and core will thank you later.

-This is a great one for those that like to keep active no matter what the season.
+Finally, this is a great one for those that like to keep active no matter what the season.
 Winter sports are often very sociable and are great for your core.
-A six-hour day of skiing can burn up to 3,000 calories!
+A six-hour day of skiing can burn up to 3,000 calories.